genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 )
 ```

+So if the RULE table is set to `POSITION`, and the RULE_EXPRESSION, is set to `(POSITION_ID = POSITION_ID)`, then this will take the POSITION_ID from the POSITION table and set it on PositionClass object that get instantiated
+and ultimately sent to the Event Handler.

-eg. event handlers that inserts a Notify message, which includes an email message into the database.
+eg. event handlers that inserts a Notify Email message( see Notify)

 To setup the EventHandler ` trading_app-script-config\src\main\resources\scripts\trading_app-eventhandler.kts`, with code:-